ubaldot/vim-open-recent/README.md

 If you want to change directory upon selection of a recently opened file, set `g:vim_open_change_dir = true`.

-If you don't want to show the popup when entering Vim, set `g:vim_open_at_empty_startup = false`.
+If you don't want to show the popup of recent items when entering Vim, set `g:vim_open_at_empty_startup = false`.

 This plugin is written in Vim9.